 “Going into the military is no joke.
 I feel my Hispanic community is being targeted, in terms of recruiting young people at schools, especially in poorer communities.
 We have a duty to tell truth when it comes to recruiting, and I feel that duty isn’t being met.
-I want to take action in letting kids/parents know the truth. ” — Anarely Martinez, intern and Santa Maria high school student.
+I want to take action in letting kids/parents know the truth. ” — Anarely Martinez, Santa Maria High School student.

 Board of Directors